A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Application

-\paragraph{Outliers} Our residual plots reveal some outlier networks.
-For example, observation 1429 ($E$ household \#1111) highlighted in Figure~\ref{fig:resid-1} and other panels stands out because it is a family of four with two young children but no contacts reported by the father on the day of the survey.
-Similarly, the respondent in observation 798 ($E$ \#480) is an infant with no reported physical contacts---which could indicate a recording error.
+\paragraph{Outliers} Our residual plots reveal some households inconsistent with typical behaviour.
+For example, the $E$ households \#947, \#730, and \#554 highlighted in Panels~\subref{fig:resid-1a} and~\subref{fig:resid-2} are families of three or four with two older adults (male and female) and a young child (the ``respondent''), but no within-household contacts with the child on the day of the survey.

 \paragraph{Network size effects}